francislz/mine-sweeper/NOTES.md

     AND there is 1 bomb on the square at any of the diagonals of one that is being cleared THEN that square should now be visible
     AND the number of bombs on neighboring squares should be 5

+### Pomodoro 6 🍅

+- 🚧 US 6: Recursively clearing squares after clearing an empty one

+  - 🚧 UAT 6.1:
+    GIVEN that the game has started
+    AND the board has all the bombs positions
+    AND there still are uncleared squares on the board WHEN the user clears an EMPTY square
+    AND this square has no neighbor bombs
+    THEN the game should recursively clear the neighbor squares until it finds a square with at least a neighbor bomb